MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: ECG Report Generation Benchmark

-\textbf{Quality Report Generation.} The goal of this task is to evaluate the quality of report generation following ECG instruction tuning.
-We utilize 10\% of the MIMIC-IV-ECG and PTB-XL datasets, designated for instruction tuning, as the test set.
-This evaluation focuses on the syntactic and semantic similarities between the generated ECG report and the ground truth, based on diverse instructions and input ECG signals.
-For task assessment, we employ BLEU-1 to 4, METEOR, ROUGE 1, 2, and L, CIDEr-D, and BERTScore.
+\textbf{Task \#1: Quality of the Generated Reports.} In our first task, we aim to assess the quality of the generated ECG reports using 10\% of PTB-XL and MIMIC-IV-ECG datasets as the test set.
+Specifically, this task examines how closely the generated reports match the ground truth reports in terms of structure and semantic meaning under various instructions and ECG recordings.

-\textbf{Zero-shot Generalizability.} To explore the generalizability of LLMs in domain transfer scenarios following ECG instruction tuning, we trained the models on 70\% of the instruction data from MIMIC-IV-ECG.
-We then assessed the zero-shot capabilities of these models on the PTB-XL test set, which contains high-quality ground truth evaluated by clinical experts.
-For model evaluation, we used the metrics BLEU-3, BLEU-4, METEOR, and ROUGE-L and calculated their average.
+\textbf{Task \#2: Zero-shot Generalizability.} As the second task, to explore the generalizability of LLMs in domain transfer scenarios following ECG instruction tuning, we trained the models on 70\% of the instruction data from MIMIC-IV-ECG. \cheliu{Following this, we evaluated the models' zero-shot capabilities on the PTB-XL test set.
+It is important to note that the PTB-XL and MIMIC-IV-ECG datasets originate from different continents, Europe, and the United States, respectively, utilizing different devices and from different hospitals, across different time periods.
+Therefore, we consider these datasets to represent two separate domains.
+This distinction allows us to use the PTB-XL dataset to gauge our model's performance in zero-shot domain transfer effectively.} We used the metrics BLEU-4, METEOR, ROUGE-L, and CIDEr-D because of limited space and calculated their average for model evaluation.

-\textbf{Signal Perturbation Robustness.} In real-world clinical settings, ECG signals often contain some degree of noise.
+\textbf{Task \#3: Signal Perturbation Robustness.} In real-world clinical settings, ECG signals often contain some degree of noise.
 To evaluate the robustness of MEIT against such noisy interference, we selected 10\% of the ECG samples from the MIMIC-IV-ECG test dataset.
 We then added Gaussian noise to these samples during the models' instruction-based inference process.
 For this evaluation, we used BLEU-4, METEOR, ROUGE-L, and CIDEr-D as metrics.

+\textbf{Task \#4: Evaluation of Alignment with Human Expert Annotations.} Lastly, to evaluate the differences between the reports generated by MEIT and human expert annotations, we established specific evaluation criteria and utilized closed-source LLMs to conduct a professional assessment of both the generated reports and expert annotations.